Taking online language courses can open up many doors for you. Sometimes jobs will require you to speak another language.

 Additionally, those seeking these jobs usually need a minimum of a bachelor’s degree.

-The languages most in demand depend on what region you’re covering and where news is happening.
+The languages most in demand depending on what region you’re covering and where news is happening.

 The news is constantly changing, though, so this can turn on a dime.